CDCgov/prime-reportstream/prime-router/docs/onboarding-users/receivers.md

 Or just manually upload the yml file into the respective keybase folder

 #### Testing Locally
-Once you've created the files and have credentials from the receiver, you want to test and make sure that your configuration is successful and the
+1. Once you've created the files and have credentials from the receiver, you want to test and make sure that your configuration is successful and the
-One SFTP program you can use to test is Cyberduck.
+2. One SFTP program you can use to test is Cyberduck.
 You can download it from the AppStore or directly from cyberduck.com.
-Once you have downloaded the app, click on Open connection.
+3. Once you have downloaded the app, click on Open connection.

-Dropdown to the SFTP transfer.
+4. Dropdown to the SFTP transfer.
-The STLT will provide you with the servername and username.
+5. The STLT will provide you with the servername and username.
-Some will provide you the password.
+6. Not all STLT will provide you the password.
+But that is okay.
-If they don’t provide you with the password, that is okay.
+7. If they don’t provide you with the password, that is okay.
 Leave it blank.
-Goto SSH PrivateKey, and choose the PEM file.
+8. Goto SSH PrivateKey, and choose the PEM file.
-You then will get either a “successful connection” message.
+9. You then will get either a “successful connection” message.
-Goto www.reportstream.cdc.gov ->PrimeAdmin (upper right corner) .
+10. Goto www.reportstream.cdc.gov ->PrimeAdmin (upper right corner) .
-Click edit on the organization you are working on.
+11. Click edit on the organization you are working on.
-Then click on Check and if you are successful, you will get a 200 success message
+12. Then click on Check and if you are successful, you will get a 200 success message